Cyud2007/About-me/README.md

-👋About me
+# Hi, my name is Simen!

+---
+### :mantechnologist: About me:

-Hello, my name is Simen, I'm 16 years old and I'm a beginner programmer.
+I'm 16 years old and I'm a beginner programmer.
 I started getting interested in programming at the age of 13.

 Mastered the basics of Python, receiving two Stepik certificates.
 Currently learning C++.